 What is the sum of all the three digit whole numbers?

-Find the sum of all three-digit numbers each of whose digits is
+Find the sum of all three-digit numbers each of whose digits is odd.

+There are three buckets each of which holds a maximum of 5 litres.
 Use the clues to work out how much liquid there is in each bucket.

-Can you draw a continuous line through 16 numbers on this grid so that the total of the numbers you pass through is as high as
+Can you draw a continuous line through 16 numbers on this grid so that the total of the numbers you pass through is as high as possible?